yaymukund/yaymukund-blog/content/posts/whats-in-a-name.md

 <!-- more -->

 **Note:** This list is not any sort of exhaustive or representative sample.
-I offer it as a starting point for anyone interested in reading more perspectives.
+I offer it as a starting point for anyone interested in reading more about how tech communities respond.
 If you find any links that should be added, please don't hesitate to send me an email.

 ---
 - ✓ accepted